 Attract Birds to Feeders with Bird-Friendly Yards

 Yes, bird feeders are an easy way to attract birds to your yard.
 However, if you want lasting power that attracts a true diversity of bird species, you need strong native habitat.
-Native plants provide a variety of food sources such as nectar, berries, and native insects, especially caterpillars.
+Native plants provide a variety of food sources, such as nectar, berries, and native insects, especially caterpillars.
 Native plants, especially woody plants, offer structural protections against the weather and predators.
-Flowers are great but shrubs and trees provide nesting and roosting habitat that is essential to birdlife.
+Flowers are great, but shrubs and trees provide a nesting and roosting habitat that is essential to birdlife.

 What else can native plants do for you?
 They can lower your water bill, as native plants require less water than exotic species.
 They also attract butterflies, moths, and bees that provide food for birds but are also just a delight to watch!

 We also recommend adding habitat features like brush piles, snags, logs, and rocks/boulders that can provide a plethora of benefits for birds.
-Brush piles are often favored by secretive sparrows and juncos.
+Secretive sparrows and juncos often favor brush piles.
 Snags and logs attract woodpeckers and nuthatches.
 Large rocks with basins can catch rainwater that birds will use for bathing and drinking.

 Use Water to Bring Birds to Your Yard and Feeders